NJosten99/ACSG-515_Final-Project/README.md

 remove items from the mongoDB collection, export the collection to a CSV or JSON file, and decrement/increment the inline total for each item.
 All updates to items update the collection and are then reflected on the client side.

-To input an item, enter the name of the item in the form that reads "Item Title, enter the expiration data in the form that reads "Expiration Date, and decide the amount of the item to add to the collection by clicking the buttons that read "-1" and "+1".
+To input an item, enter the name of the item in the form that reads *Item Title*, enter the expiration date in the form that reads *Expiration Date*, and decide the amount of the item to add to the collection by clicking the buttons that read "-1" and "+1".
 The prior subtracts one, and the latter adds one to the input total.

 To export the collection, click the button that says "EXPORT".
 You should then be shown a menu of two buttons that read "Export to CSV"